Advocating for Salmon Recovery and Fishing Opportunities

 We are the voice for fish and the landscapes they call home.
-Public access to watersheds comes with immense responsibility, not just for those extracting fish, but for all who recreate in public waterways.
-We know that the protection of our natural resources is more critical than ever, as we face environmentally regressive policies on the national stage, industrial growth, and climate change worldwide.
-From fighting for public river access to pursuing more fish-friendly hydro management on the Columbia and Willamette rivers, the Northwest Steelheaders has a long history of advocating for healthy fish runs and abundant recreational fisheries.
+Being able to recreate in our watersheds comes with immense responsibility, not just for those extracting fish, but for all of us who use these public waterways.
+We know that protecting our natural resources is more critical than ever as we face environmentally regressive policies, industrial growth, and climate change.
+From fighting for public river access to pursuing more fish-friendly hydrosystem management on the Columbia, Willamette, and Snake rivers, the Northwest Steelheaders has a 60-year history of advocating for healthy fish runs and abundant recreational fisheries.

 A History of Advocating for Fish